 If you live in an area with a lot of rain or you just need a good chain lubricant to survive the muddy conditions, the Finish Line wet lube is a great choice.

-This lubricant is made from high viscosity synthetic oils that stay wet for a long time, penetrate deeply inside the chain, and provide continued protection and lubrication.
+This bike chain lubricant is made from high-viscosity synthetic oils that stay wet for a long time, penetrate deep inside the chain, and provide continued protection and lubrication.

 This wet lube is the ideal choice for long and hard rides as it has a proven performance of more than 100 miles.
 It was tested in long rainy commutes, muddy off-road conditions, under moderate and intense strain.